This tutorial provides steps to create an SFTP source connection using the Adobe Experience Platform UI.

 The Connect to SFTP page appears.
 On this page, you can either use new credentials or existing credentials.

-The SFTP connector supports an RSA or DSA type OpenSSH key.
+SFTP supports an RSA or DSA type OpenSSH key.
 Ensure that your key file content starts with

 "-----BEGIN [RSA/DSA] PRIVATE KEY-----" and ends with